Suzuki GT380 model history

 1978 Suzuki year code: C

-matching side covers.
+matching side covers were back.

 Presented in April 1978 (Japan, B7).